tuxnam/KQL-It-All/PwnKit-Sentinel-KQL.md

 ### Details on the CVE-2021-4034

-All details about this vulnerability can be found here: https://www.qualys.com/2022/01/25/cve-2021-4034/pwnkit.txt This is not a *new* vulnerability, this dates back from late 2021 and a patch is available.
+All details about this vulnerability can be found here: https://www.qualys.com/2022/01/25/cve-2021-4034/pwnkit.txt This is not a *new* vulnerability, CVE registation dates back from late 2021 and the actual bug is 12 years old!
+A patch is available for most standard distributions. <br />
-However, on 26th of January, Qualys researchers disclosed how it could lead to local Privilege Escalation, from any user to root, by exploiting a vulnerability in *pkexec* command, from polkit, a SUID-root program allowing to run any program as another user, or root if no user is specificied (see [manual pages](https://linux.die.net/man/1/pkexec)).
+On 26th of January, Qualys researchers disclosed how it could lead to local Privilege Escalation, from any user to root, exploiting a vulnerability in *pkexec* command, from polkit, a SUID-root program allowing to run any program as another user, or root if no user is specificied (see [manual pages](https://linux.die.net/man/1/pkexec)).
-The problem is that this polkit is installed by default on every major Linux distribution.
+The problem is that polkit is installed by default on every major Linux distribution.

-**Is there an exploit availabe and how hard is it to exploit?**
+### Is there an exploit availabe and how hard is it to exploit?

 The exploit exists and can easily be found on the Internet.
 The idea here is to keep responsible disclosure in mind and not put any source.
 You can however consider any script kiddy out there will be able to (1) find it, (2) execute it as long as they have regular user access to a vulnerable OS.

-**Is there a fix available?**
+### Is there a fix available?**

-Yes a patch already exists for this CVE and is the best and recommended solution.
+Yes a patch already exists for this CVE for most standard OS'es but not all of them.
+Patching is the best and recommended solution.
-However a temporary mitigation exists, which at time of writing, seems to work: changing the permissions on the vulnerable binary, *pkexec*.
+However a temporary mitigation exists, which at time of writing, seems to work: changing the permissions on the vulnerable binary, *pkexec*.<br />
 Indeed, by default the exec has the SETUID bit set, which allows this privilege escalation to happen.
+Indeed SETUID allows to basically execute a program with the owner's privileges.
 The SETUID (4755) bit is set (or even the setuid + SETGID bits: 6755).
 If you change the permissions using for instance chmod 0755 (chmod a+rwx,g-w,o-w,ug-s,-t), it would set permissions so that, (U)ser / owner can read, can write and can execute.
 (G)roup can read, can't write and can execute.
 (O)thers can read, can't write and can execute, and SETUID bit is not set anymore on the binary.
 This means pkexec will probably not work at all anymore, so it might have adverse impact if it used by *legitimate* operators, however this is rarely used as such.
 And ok, there are priorities to be made here right?

 ### How to threat hunt for this using Sentinel?